A practice cliff near and dear to my heart.

 I have no idea when this slab was very played on, likely in the 60s or 70s judging from the super rusted out rivets that were once here and had since vanished even as early as 1992.
 What was left of each rivet I crimped across back then was like a rusted nail, yet coming out of rock., and barely visible from the road.
 Did they shear off in a fall, get chopped and hangers stolen(albeit bad homemade hangers as the rivets were 1/4″‘ers not 3/8″).

-There was never top anchors or if there was they did a good job fixing it up.
-So they too must have used this ugly bush, or maybe I am the only fool, and they dragged their ropes up to the far trees with a sling?
+There was never top anchors or if there was they did a good job concealing them.
+So they too must have used this scary, ugly bush, or maybe I am the only fool, and they dragged their ropes up to the far trees with a sling?

 I can’t really condone climbing in this day and age at Wabasso Slab, I mention it only as a piece of history that I sure wish I knew more about, would like to know who installed those rivet bolts, I have a feeling it would be a fun talk about a very obscure chunk of rock.
 Seriously there is some bad un-attentive drivers with wildlife and such that tossing Wabasso Slab into the mix.
 Well, its truly up to you.